UltraMessaging/UM_Wiki/README.md

 1. GitHub prevents search engines (Google, etc.) from crawling wikis except under certain circumstances ("[Note: Search engines will only index wikis with 500 or more stars that you configure to prevent public editing.](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis)").
 2. The web-based editor has limited capabilities.
 If you are creating a significant article, it is very useful to use a proper text editor (vi, emacs, etc.).
 It is possible but more difficult to access the Wiki files - requires command-line Git; can't use the desktop app.
 It presents an obstacle.
 3. Closely related, it is sometimes nice to make the same edits across a large number of files (sed, perl, etc.).
 Again, it's possible but more difficult to access the Wiki files.

-Disadvantages of doing it this way:
-1. Displaying the wiki, the screen is more cluttered.
-Harder to read.
-2. Wiki software typically makes file naming and linking easier.
-For example, you might link to a page using "[Other Page]" and the wiki will convert the page name to a file name, like "Other-Page.md", and link to it.